 How many shuffles does it take to randomize a deck of cards?

 The answer, of course, depends on what kind of shuffle you consider.
 Two popular kinds of shuffles are the random riffle shuffle and the overhand shuffle.
-The random riffle shuffle is modeled by cutting the deck binomially and dropping cards one-by-one from either half of the deck with proportional to the current sizes of the deck halves.
+The random riffle shuffle is modeled by cutting the deck binomially and dropping cards one-by-one from either half of the deck with probability proportional to the current sizes of the deck halves.

 In 1992, Bayer and Diaconis showed that after seven random riffle shuffles of a deck of 52 cards, every configuration is nearly equally likely.
 Shuffling more than this does not significantly increase the “randomness”; shuffle less than this and the deck is “far” from random.